Bile duct cancer (also known as cholangiocarcinoma) is caused by an abnormal and uncontrolled growth of cells in your bile duct.

 Bile duct cancer almost always starts in a type of tissue called glandular tissue and is therefore known as an adenocarcinoma.
-Bile duct cancer affects about 1,000 people each year in the UK.
+Bile duct cancer is rare; about 1,000 people are diagnosed with it each year in the UK.

 There are different types of bile duct cancer depending on where it originates.

 This factsheet is about extrahepatic bile duct cancer.
 Intrahepatic bile duct cancer is treated the same way as liver cancer.

 These symptoms might be caused by something else other than bile duct cancer.
 But if you have any of them, contact your GP.